“We have to do it by ourselves

-The separation was not easy and I went through a deep grieving process in order to move forward and embrace my new single life in Guelph, Ontario, while continuing to lead my retreats.
-My ex-wife and I continue to have a good friendship.
+The separation was not easy and I went through a deep grieving process in order to move forward My ex-wife and I continue to have a good friendship.
 I am now in a new relationship living in Kitchener, Ontario continuing leading retreats and one-to-one spiritual mentorship.

 All three children Jesse, Jon and Leela have had their own unique struggles and are all doing well and I love them deeply.